Hack-Club-MAIT/hcm/README.md

 # MAIT Hack Club

-The site for MAIT Hack Club.
+The site is for MAIT Hack Club.